risk-first/website/practices/Estimates.md

 > "Brooks' law is an observation about software project management according to which "adding human resources to a late software project makes it later". - [Brooks Law, _Wikipedia_](https://en.wikipedia.org/wiki/Brooks_law)

-Focusing on the three variables of the iron triangle isn't enough.
-You can game these variables by sacrificing others:  we need to be looking at the project's risk _holistically_.
+So the conclusion is:  **Focusing on the three risks of the iron triangle isn't enough.**  You can game these risks by sacrificing others:  we need to be looking at the project's risk _holistically_.

  - There's no point in calling a project complete if the dependencies you are using are [unreliable](Dependency-Risk) or [undergoing rapid change](Scarcity-Risk#red-queen-risk)
  - There's no point in delivering the project on time if it's an [Operational Risk](Operational-Risk) nightmare, and requires constant round-the-clock support and will cost a fortune to _run_.
 (Working on a project that "hits it's delivery date" but is nonetheless a broken mess once in production is too common a sight.)